Netflix/OpenVPCal/README.md

   <tr>
    <td><code>Post-Cal</code>
    </td>
    <td>The potential outcome of the calibration, digitally applied to the calibration plate to emulate what the results might be once the calibration is applied to the LED wall.
-Be mindful that this is just a simulation and the actual results might be different.
+Be mindful that this is just a simulation, and the actual results might be different.
    </td>
   </tr>
 </table>